jesperwibom/monodrom.github.io/projects/_posts/2015-04-18-bloom-and-seek.md

 The player was given information on the public screens about the location of the treasures.
 They then had to scan these treasures by scanning the correct qr-code.
 The qr-codes where distributed around the building and the public screens provided an top-view map over the building.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/i6TB_mRXQ40" frameborder="0" allowfullscreen></iframe>
+<iframe style="width:95%; height:50vh;" src="https://www.youtube.com/embed/i6TB_mRXQ40" frameborder="0" allowfullscreen></iframe>

 We originally envisioned the treasure items to not be qr-codes.
 Alternatives that were proposed was NFC modules and checking location data.
 Location data was not expected to work in such a large building and NFC modules where to costly and would taken to much time to ship.
 So we made qr-codes our stand in for NFC.

-For user testing purposes we also made a large-ish sized led matrix, 1x1 meter, that could give users adeqvuat feedback.
+For user testing purposes we also made a large-ish sized led matrix, 1x1 meter, that could give users adequate feedback.
 A full-blown light installation was to expensive to realize in this early state of the project.

 Below you can see a picture over how all these parts where going to communicate.
 IoT plant is a Arduino Uno connected to a Raspberry Pi B+.
-(Firebase only allows http**s** requests and a Raspberry Pi is the cheapest way to achive this.)
+(Firebase only allows http**s** requests and a Raspberry Pi is the cheapest way to achieve this.)

 ![Flow chart](../../../../img/bloom-and-seek/concept-flow-chart.svg "Flow chart")

 ![Vision](../../../../img/bloom-and-seek/concept-vision.jpg "Vision")

 ##Development

 ![Storyboard](../../../../img/bloom-and-seek/concept-storyboard.jpg "Storyboard")

 ![Graphical profile](../../../../img/bloom-and-seek/graphical-profile.png "Graphical profile")

-##User testing & iteration
+##User testing

 ![User testing](../../../../img/bloom-and-seek/user-testing.jpg "User testing")

 ![Inventory sketch](../../../../img/bloom-and-seek/inventory-sketch.jpg "Inventory sketch")

 ##Conclusion

 ![Concept card](../../../../img/bloom-and-seek/concept-card.jpg "Concept card")